Great Backyard Bird Count with Cutchogue New Suffolk Free Library

 Well, now you can join Tom Damiani on “small group” field trips with a focus on effectively using binoculars, finding birds using them, and finding the best habitats for birds.

-These outings will be held on the first Wednesday of each month, 8 - 10 AM.
-The bird walk location will be Laurel Lake Preserve.
+These outings will be held on the first Wednesday of each month, at Laurel Lake Preserve from 8 - 10 AM.

 View Event →